Natsulus/Log-and-Notifier-Bot/README.md

 - To use console only, just remove any `express` related code.
 - Colouring in console can be changed, just change the related code to do so.
 See [here](https://github.com/bluejamesbond/Scribe.js/wiki/4-%C2%B7-API-%3A-Console2) for more info on how to change console colours.
 - Colouring of website can also be changed, but you will need CSS knowledge.
 Just edit and add additional CSS to the *style.css* file at `DIRECTORY/node_modules/scribe-js/static`
-- Bot will auto-join the BDA server if not connected and will auto join IdleRPG if not already.
+- Bot will auto-join the IdleRPG server if not connected.